Iamhero337/Python/Pyclasses/HW.md

-You're right.
-I'll ensure all the questions remain intact and are formatted properly without altering their content.

----

 1. WAP to find sum, division, and product of two different integers.
 2. Find the area of a rectangle.
 3. WAP to check whether a given string is a keyword or not.